International Health Sciences

-Borders don't stop diseases – neither influenza, nor AIDS, nor the typical diseases associated with poverty, such as tuberculosis and malaria.
+Borders don't stop diseases – neither influenza, nor AIDS or COVID-19, nor the typical diseases associated with poverty, such as tuberculosis and malaria but also non-communicable diseases.
 Likewise, the social, political, and economic causes of disease are not confined to individual countries.
 Rather, all countries and, thus, the entire world population are affected by social megatrends such as urbanisation, climate change, flexibilisation of work, demographic change, and digitisation, as well as the impact of these megatrends on individual and public health.
 For emerging and developing countries, these effects result in a double burden of disease.
 Health opportunities are unevenly distributed within and between countries.
 This situation implies a growing need for the regional and global coordination and enforcement of health policy decisions and measures.

 The study programme “International Health Sciences” provided by the Fulda University of Applied Science is the first basic study course in Germany addressing the health challenges in the globalised world, now providing an opportunity to complete undergraduate studies with a focus on international or global health in this country.

 - You have earned your university entrance qualification.

 - You are proficient in English (at least at the B2 level) and in German (at least at the B1 level), you want to further increase your language proficiency and you are interested in learning more languages.